MapsPeople/docs/collections/_web/v4/guides/search_and_filtering.md

 ### Search

 The `mapsindoors.LocationsService` offers the `getLocations` function.
-This function can be used for searching for POIs.
+This function can be used for searching for Locations.

 It will return a Promise that gets resolved when the query has executed.